yingw787/tinydevcrm-mvp/PRODUCT_DISCOVERY.md

     have families to feed and investors to please, and the changes aren't bad, it's just that for me in this specific context, I don't like change.

+    TinyDevCRM should aim for a "done" point, where only platformed clients change from time to time and updates involve security updates or external protocol support upgrades.

 Ultimately, I found the cons to outweigh the pros.
 The data loss and lack of visibility into the underlying data representation and confidence in application upgrades prove especially egregious to my personal workflows.
 Considering how